RinProject/Rin/docs/utility.md

 ---

 ## Quote
-Quotes a previous message sent in the channel
+Quotes a previous message sent in the channel.

 Example:
 ```